julianoelhaf/pscc2026-dl-protection-benchmark/README.md

-# Comparison of Deep Learning Methods for Power System Protection
+# Comparison of Deep Learning Methods for Fault Analysis in Power System Protection

 > Repository accompanying our PSCC 2026 submission.
 > **Status:** Work in progress – code and pretrained models will be released after acceptance.